 Posts by Bates News

-Attorney, art critic, essayist and children’s book author Philip Isaacson will discuss Writing about Architecture at Bates College Feb.
-7 at 3 p.m. in the Special Collections Room of Ladd Library.
+Bates alumna Jean Monahan ’81 will read from her two books of poetry, Hands and Believe it or Not at 3 p.m.
+Sunday, March 21, in the Special Collections Room of Ladd Library.
 The public is invited to attend the Readings with Bates Authors presentation free of charge.